charmed-kubernetes/kubernetes-docs/pages/k8s/cni-kube-ovn.md

 ## Changing the default subnet after deployment

+Note that during the process of changing the default subnet, workload pods belonging to that subnet will experience temporary downtime.

 To change the default subnet after deployment, first [edit the ovn-default subnet][change-default-subnet-edit] to have the desired config, then [rebuild all pods under the ovn-default subnet][change-default-subnet-rebuild] to pick up the new config.
-Note that doing this will result in downtime for workload pods.

-Next, update the Kube-OVN charm configuration to match the edited subnet:
+Next, update the Kube-OVN charm configuration to match the new config:

 ```bash
 juju config kube-ovn default-cidr=10.123.0.0/16 default-gateway=10.123.0.1